 Be sure to use social media in moderation and take frequent social media breaks to limit the damage.

-9. Surround Yourself With People Who Support You
+12. Surround Yourself With People Who Support You

 Other people cannot make your ruminations go away, but they can offer support and understanding for your situation.
 Let them know what you are experiencing and seek their feedback for helpful options.

-10. Work With a Mental Health Therapist
+13. Work With a Therapist

-Mental health therapy can go a long way in helping you stop ruminating.5 Talking with a licensed mental health professional can help you process thoughts and emotions and determine how to take positive action to make desired improvements in your life.
+Therapy can go a long way in helping you stop ruminating.5 Talking with a licensed mental health professional can help you process thoughts and emotions and determine how to take positive action to make desired improvements in your life.
 This empowering process can help you break free from negative thoughts that are keeping you stuck.

-When to Consider Professional Treatment
+When to Consider Professional Treatment for Rumination

 When your negative thoughts seem to be dominating your life, occupying your mind during the day or keeping you up at night, you might consider working with a mental health professional for help and positive change.
 Rumination can rob you of life’s joys and prevent you from participating in your own life.
 It can even make it difficult to recover from stress and other challenges.19 It can be difficult to deal with rumination and its negative effects on your own, so if you are facing this challenge, know that therapy can be extremely helpful.